 #4 – Choose Words for Effect

 Seriously, this boils down to one rule: be specific.
-Kids should pick words or phrases that tell exactly what they’re talking about.
+In narrative writing, kids should pick words or phrases that tell exactly what they’re talking about.

 - Choose nouns that are specific to your topic.

 - train -> locomotive, sleeper, Eurostar, cable car, etc.

 - Use verbs that are active and precise.

 - took -> grabbed, snatched, seized, acquired, filched, pilfered, hijacked, annexed, captured, etc.